Why is Anamorphic Projection Chosen over Zooming in High End Home Theaters?

 The Top Eleven Reasons

 1. 30% greater brightness.
 A big cinema-format screen needs a bright, high contrast image for the most impact from today’s movies.
 It’s that simple.
-Even with typical optical losses, using the 33% extra pixels of your projector with a CDR lens gives you around 30% actual additional light on your screen (38% with a DCR lens) compared to a zoomed-up letterbox image, delivering the absolute best experience from major motion pictures and especially that critical boost for today’s HDR content.
+Even with typical optical losses, using the 33% extra pixels of your projector with an Alpha or CDR lens gives you around 30% actual additional light on your screen (38% with a DCR lens) compared to a zoomed-up letterbox image, delivering the absolute best experience from major motion pictures and especially that critical boost to properly show today’s HDR content.

 2. 33% greater picture detail.
 If there’s one thing that has been proven with today’s image processing technology it’s that more pixels can lead to dramatic improvements in picture quality (yes, even if the original content has limited resolution).
 For example, it’s well known that Ultra HD displays with upconverted HD Blu-ray movies look almost as good as the original Ultra HD movie content itself.
 The same applies to upconverting letterbox movies with 33% more vertical pixels.
 Those pixels (over 2 million from a 4K projector) represent greater flexibility and potential for image processing algorithms to make the image look as good as it possibly can.